 Direct Payments put you in control of your own lifestyle.
 You can employ people or buy services or equipment you choose, to provide the help that you need.
 You can receive Direct Payments as an alternative to having services from the Council.

 There are two types of Direct Payments - the type you receive is dependent on your needs, circumstances, and what the funding is intended to achieve:

 - One-Off Direct Payments is a single payment made to buy goods or services

 - On-Going Direct Payments is monthly payments to enable you to receive regular funding to buy goods or services

 Direct Payments is not a benefit, and will not affect any benefits you currently receive.
 It is not counted as taxable income.

 You can use Direct Payments to pay for goods and services identified in your Personal Plan.
-You can arrange these services yourself, or ask Adult Services to arrange them on your behalf.
+You can arrange these services yourself, or ask the Council to arrange them on your behalf.

 You cannot use Direct Payments for:

 - nursing care or medicines